Circuit rider (religious): History

 In sparsely populated areas of the United States it always has been common for clergy in many denominations to serve more than one congregation at a time, a form of church organization sometimes called a "preaching circuit".
 In the rough frontier days of the early United States, the pattern of organization in the Methodist Episcopal denomination and its successors worked especially well in the service of rural villages and unorganized settlements.
-In the Methodist denominations, congregations do not "call" (or employ) a pastor of their own choice.
+In a number of Methodist denominations, congregations do not "call" (or employ) a pastor of their own choice.
 Instead, a bishop "appoints" (assigns) a pastor to a congregation or a group of congregations, and until late in the 20th century, neither pastor nor congregation had any say in the appointment.
 This meant that in the early days of the United States, as the population developed, Methodist clergy could be appointed to circuits wherever people were settling.
 Early leaders such as Francis Asbury and Richard Whatcoat exercised near total discretion on the selection, training, ordaining, and stationing of circuit riders.

 A "circuit" (nowadays referred to as a "charge") was a geographic area that encompassed two or more local churches.
 Pastors met each year at "Annual Conference" where their bishops would appoint them either to a new circuit or to remain at the same one.
 Most often they were moved to another appointment every year.
 (In 1804, the Methodist Episcopal General Conference decreed that no pastor was to serve the same appointment for more than two consecutive years.)
 Once a pastor was assigned a circuit, it was his responsibility to conduct worship and visit members of each church in his charge on a regular basis in addition to possibly establishing new churches.
 He was supervised by a Presiding Elder (now called a District Superintendent) who would visit each charge four times a year, the "Quarterly Conference".